 HOUSTON, Jan.
-23, 2017 (GLOBE NEWSWIRE) -- Green Bancorp, Inc. (NASDAQ:GNBC), the bank holding company that operates Green Bank, N.A., today announced that the company will release its fourth quarter and full year 2016 results after the market close on Thursday, January 26, 2017 and will be followed by a conference call at 5:00 p.m.
-(Eastern Time).
+11, 2018 (GLOBE NEWSWIRE) -- Green Bancorp, Inc. (NASDAQ:GNBC), the bank holding company that operates Green Bank, N.A., today announced that the company will release its fourth quarter and full year 2017 results after the market close on Thursday, January 25, 2018 and will host a conference call at 5:00 p.m.
+(Eastern Time) on the same day.

 Interested investors and other parties may also listen to a simultaneous webcast of the conference call by logging onto the investor relations section of the company's website at investors.greenbank.com.
 The on-line replay will remain available for a limited time beginning immediately following the call.